 L --> G["Grafana"]

-Promtail runs on each node as a DaemonSet, tails log files, adds labels, and ships to Loki.
+Promtail runs on each node as a DaemonSet, tails the log files under /var/log/pods, attaches labels, and ships the lines to Loki.

 helm repo add grafana https://grafana.github.io/helm-charts